Why Has Denver Seen Such Beautiful Sunsets Lately?

 The old adage “a red sky at night is a sailor’s delight” has likely gotten more than its fair share of play lately, thanks to a recent string of stunning sunsets around town (that might seem like Mother Nature taunting the Broncos).

-There are a couple of reasons sunsets have been so beautiful lately, but a certain cloud has been especially helpful in setting Front Range skies on fire in recent weeks.
+There are a couple of reasons that sunsets have been so beautiful, but a certain cloud has been especially helpful in setting Front Range skies on fire in recent weeks.

-Because these clouds are pretty high up, they're mostly comprised of ice.
-Ice, like snow, reflects most of the light that reaches it (think about how blinding a walk through fresh snow can be), and that acts to "scatter" light waves, which distorts colors.
+Because these clouds are pretty high up, they comprise mostly ice.
+And like snow, ice reflects most of the light that reaches it (think about how blinding a walk through fresh snow can be); the reflection "scatters" light waves, which distorts colors.
 That scattering, at least in part, is what you see when skies turn a fiery orange or red.

-While mountain wave clouds can help make gorgeous sunsets that fill up your Facebook feed, they're also pretty notorious for creating air turbulence, due to the bumpy wave-like motion that creates them.
+While mountain wave clouds can help make gorgeous sunsets that fill up your Facebook feed, they're also notorious for creating air turbulence as a result of the bumpy wave-like motion that creates them.
 Flying into or out of Denver is often a bumpy venture, and these kinds of clouds are known to create sweaty palms for nervous fliers.

-(As a forecaster myself, it's also worth noting that they facilitate weather that is a pain to forecast; a lot goes into the formation of mountain waves, and many of those ingredients are at the hyper-local level, making them especially difficult to predict.)
+(As a forecaster myself, it's also worth noting that they facilitate weather that is a pain to predict; a lot goes into the formation of mountain waves, and many of those ingredients are at the hyper-local level, making them especially difficult to gauge.)

-Another reason for the spectacular sunsets is the time of year, as late fall/early winter is the best time for them.
-During the summer, heat and humidity during the day often creates a layer of haze at or near the Earth's surface, reducing air circulation and dissipating the scattering of light that often creates beautiful sunsets.
+Another reason for the spectacular sunsets is the time of year: Late fall/early winter is the best time for them.
+During the summer, heat and humidity during the day often create a layer of haze at or near the Earth's surface, reducing air circulation and dissipating the scattering of light that often creates colorful sunsets.

 If you’re wondering whether or not you’re going to have a beautiful sunrise or sunset, consider a few things: